tymyrddin/blue/source/docs/soc/siem/cd/intel101.md

 ## Scenario

-[This CyberDefenders challenge](https://cyberdefenders.org/blueteam-ctf-challenges/38) is an open-source intelligence (OSINT) exercise to practice mining and analyzing public data to produce meaningful intel when investigating external threats as a security blue team analyst.
+[This CyberDefenders challenge](https://cyberdefenders.org/blueteam-ctf-challenges/38) is an open-source intelligence (OSINT) exercise to practice mining and analysing public data to produce meaningful intel when investigating external threats as a security blue team analyst.

 ## Tools used